Deeper dive

 Those most at risk

-Some of us are more vulnerable to medication errors, particularly if we are elderly, children, or pregnant.
-By understanding and recognising the challenges these groups face, we can come up with better ways to protect them.
+Some people are more vulnerable to medication errors, particularly those who are elderly, children, or pregnant.
+By understanding and recognising the challenges these groups face, it’s possible to develop better ways to protect them.

 Child patients